Uninen/tweets-to-json/README.md

-Node module that saves your tweets into a JSON file using Twitter API.
+Save your tweets into a JSON file using Twitter API.
 You can run it programatically (for example with GitLab or GitHub CI) to automatically keep a JSON archive of your tweets.

 This was originally built for an easy way to provide external data to Hugo data templates.